buggregator/server/README.md

 # Contributing

+Contributing to open source projects like Buggregator can be a rewarding experience, and we welcome contributions from the community.
 There are several [issues](https://github.com/buggregator/spiral-app/issues) in this repo with unresolved issues, and it would be great if you help a community solving them.

+**We appreciate any contributions to help make Buggregator better!***

 ## Backend part